-Researchers at the University of Oxford, Cambridge, the European University Institute in Florence and the Maastricht University, among others have won the ELFA Best Award.
+So far, researchers at the University of Leiden, Bayreuth, Oxford, Cambridge, the European University Institute in Florence and the Maastricht University, among others have won the ELFA Best Award.

-The thesis awarded dealt with different issues of European Law considered in a broad sense.
-Topics included the abuse of Union Law and the regulation of the Internal Market, the regulation of mobility rights and National Higher Education autonomy in the EU, the primacy of European Law and constitutional identities, direct taxation and the Internal Market, the power of reason and EU regulation and European intermediary liability in copyright.
+The thesis awarded have dealt with a number of issues in the field of European Law, considered in a broad sense.
+For instance, topics discussed the transformation of the Euro, analysed the Private International Law of the EU and its Member States or dealt with the abuse of Union Law and the regulation of the Internal Market.
+Other thesis considered the regulation of mobility rights and the National Higher Education autonomy in the EU or the primacy of European Law and its constitutional identities.

 ELFA AWARD 2017

 The Winners of the 2017 Best Award on European Law have been announced!
 Francisco Joel Reyes y Ráfales and Zane Rasnača have been declared joint winners.

 Francisco Joel defended his thesis at the Rheinischen Friedrich-Wilhelms-Universität Bonn.
 His thesis is entitled: “Unterschiedslose Beschränkungen des Warenexports in andere Mitgliedstaaten als Eingriffe in die EU-Warenverkehrsfreiheit gem.
 Art.
 35 Alt.
 2 AEUV?.”